bow/crimson/README.rst

 Contributing
 ============

-If you are interested, Crimson accepts the following types contribution:
+If you are interested, ``crimson`` accepts the following types contribution:

 * Documentation additions (if anything seems unclear, feel free to open an issue)
 * Bug reports